Muhammed-Rahif/Shopping-Cart/README.md

 This is a sample project built by Nodejs and Mongodb.

 ## Getting Started
-This is shopping cart sample project using nodejs, mongodb, bootstrap, and razorpay...
+This is shopping cart sample project using nodejs, mongodb, handlebars, bootstrap, and razorpay...

 ### Prerequisites